 Let's take the example of Anne.
 Anne ran into this issue at a previous job when she worked as a flight attendant at a major airline.
 During a training session with other flight attendants, where their head instructor and manager was talking about the strict policies they needed to follow.

 Airlines have notoriously convoluted yet strict guidelines, policies, and processes.
 During class, Anne’s manager told Anne and her fellow flight attendant trainees about one of these particularly ill-constructed policies.
 Anne was so nonplussed by it that she raised her hand, questioned the reasoning of the policy, and laughed a bit at its’ ridiculousness.
 She felt as though her coworkers would obviously agree with her point of view.

 Unfortunately, this did not sit well with the instructor, who referred the employee to the instructor’s boss — who then dressed her down for her constant questioning of policies.

 If stories like this make you cringe, you’re not alone.
 But it’s worth noting that the problem here isn’t necessarily that Anne questioned her instructor or the policy, it’s that she did so in public.
 In this venue, the instructor was unsurprisingly disinclined to discuss the subject with her; even worse, the way the Lattice employee went about asking her question offended the instructor.

 3. Feedback Tips

-In Helen’s case, treating the situation a little more delicately and bringing up her concerns in a more private manner would have made a world of difference.
-In hindsight, Helen thinks that the instructor would’ve felt more comfortable if she’d had reached out to them after the training session and spoken to them one on one.
+In Anne’s case, treating the situation a little more delicately and bringing up her concerns in a more private manner would have made a world of difference.
+In hindsight, Anne believed that the instructor would’ve felt more comfortable if she’d had reached out to them after the training session and spoken to them one on one.